 Parents or guardians are encouraged to speak often with their child's teachers, coaches, advisors, and members of the administration.
 Please make an appointment to speak with any or all of them.
-Keeping up with a student's progress and the challenges before him or her helps to ensure that the Wayne Country Day School experience remains positive.
+Keeping up with a student's progress and the challenges before him or her helps to ensure that the WCDS experience remains positive.

-RECOMMENDED APPROACH: When concerns arise, and barring an emergency, parents or guardians are asked to work through the teacher or relevant staff member.
-If a parent or guardian does not feel that the response is timely or appropriate, the Head of School, Division Director, or Dean of Students should be contacted promptly.
+When concerns arise, and barring an emergency, parents or guardians are asked to work through the advisor, teacher, or relevant staff member.
+If a parent or guardian does not feel that the response is timely or appropriate, the Head of School or Head of Upper School should be contacted promptly.